highRES-model/highRES-Europe-WF/docs/source/index.rst

 highRES is written in GAMS and its objective is to minimise power system investment and operational costs to meet hourly demand, subject to a number of system constraints.
 The transmission grid is represented using a linear transport model.
 To realistically model variable renewable supply, the model uses spatially and temporally-detailed renewable generation time series that are based on weather data.

-Check out the :doc:`Introduction` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`Getting started` section for further information on how to get started using the model.

 .. note::